-The American Shoulder and Elbow Surgeons Shoulder Score (ASES) is a mixed outcome reporting tool, applicable for use in all patients with shoulder pathology regardless of their specific diagnosis.
+The American Shoulder and Elbow Surgeons Shoulder Score (ASES) is a mixed outcome reporting measure, applicable for use in all patients with shoulder pathology regardless of their specific diagnosis.

-At the time of its development, the goal of ASES was to create a standardized form for the assessment of shoulder function and to encourage multi-center trials in shoulder and elbow surgery [2,3].
+At the time of its development, the goal of ASES PRO Measure was to create a standardized form for the assessment of shoulder function and to encourage multi-center trials in shoulder and elbow surgery [2,3].

 ASES has also been validated for use in patients with osteoarthritis, shoulder instability, rotator cuff injuries and shoulder arthroplasty .

 The ASES questionnaire is composed of both a physician-rated component and a patient-reported component.
 The patient questions focus on joint pain, instability, and activities of daily living.

 Calculation of the ASES score is a complicated process.
 The final pain score is calculated via an independent formula, while the raw score from the functional questions is multiplied by a coefficient to get the final score for the functional questions.
 The pain and functional portions are then summed to obtain the final ASES score with higher scores indicating better outcomes .
 This scoring methodology is somewhat arduous and can be time-consuming.
 It is made even more difficult if patients fail to respond to an appropriate number of questions.